 Tiffin Motorhomes is excited that you have entered the world of motorhome travel and we believe that you and your family will enjoy this way of life for years to come.
 Your Tiffin built motorhome provides all the luxuries and comforts of home while allowing you to travel freely as you choose.
 But before heading out on the open roads, please make yourself familiar with this owner's manual to learn more about the operations of your motorhome.
 Also, please work with your dealer to learn as much as possible about the functionality and features of your coach.
-And remember - "wherever you go, we go."
+Tiffin Motorhomes.
+Made To Move You.